 - ½ cup coconut sugar

-- ½ vanilla bean (split or 2 teaspoons vanilla extract)
+- ½ vanilla bean, split and scraped, or 2 teaspoons vanilla extract

 - 1 tablespoon coconut oil